jaythad13/Mathematikezettelkasten/Analysis --- rudin/notes/Metric spaces.md

 A subset $E$ is bounded in $X$ if for some point $p$ we have $d(p, q) < M$ for all points $q \in E$ where $M$ is some fixed real number.

 The prototypical example of a dense set is $\bb{Q}$ in $\bb{R}$.
-Typically we think of there being a [[Mathematical Analysis I --- math-131/notes/The reals|rational between any two real numbers]], but we can reframe this: given a real number, and any small neighbourhood around it, we can find a rational number in that neighbourhood.
+Typically we think of there being a [[Mathematical Analysis I --- math-131/attachments/homework/hw 1/hw 1.pdf#page=5|rational between any two real numbers]], but we can reframe this: given a real number, and any small neighbourhood around it, we can find a rational number in that neighbourhood.
 That is, every real number is a limit point of the rational numbers.

 ##### _definition:_ dense